 1815 – Edward Milward Jnr and Edward Shadwell funded major improvements to the Old London Road, laying it out as it is today.
 Prior to 1815 the road had been a difficult track, then much steeper between what is now Halloway House and Ashburnham Road, above which it almost levelled out to the bottom of Robertsons Hill.
 This steep hill above Halloway House was about 25 yards to the west of today’s road, which was created by cutting into the bank on its east side.
 At Halloway House the level of the road was lifted to give a smoother and wider slope down towards the High Street.
 In addition, the Bourne stream was covered over at the junction of High Street and All Saints Street.

 1815 June 18 – The Battle of Waterloo ended the Napoleonic War.
 Hastings then became a fashionable seaside resort and began many years of large-scale development.
 The Sussex Weekly Advertiser of 14 August 1815 said: ‘On no former occasion have we had to record such an influx of company as hath this season poured into this fashionable watering place’.
 The Breeds family, backed by the Hastings Bank, in December 1815 bought the Priory Field in the Priory Valley from Edward Milward Jnr, where they built in following years the Castle Hotel, much of Wellington Square and Russell Street.
-Mark Breeds was given £16,000 in December 1816 to cover the hotel and the first houses in the Square (initially called Waterloo Square; Russell Street was first known as Blucher Street, after Wellington’s fellow-victor in the Battle of Waterloo).
+Mark Breeds was given £16,000 in December 1816 to cover the cost of the hotel and the first houses in the Square (initially called Waterloo Square; Russell Street was first known as Blucher Street, after Wellington’s fellow-victor in the Battle of Waterloo).
 Until 1815 there had been a lime kiln where the south end of the square is today.
 The east side of the square was built first, with work probably starting in early 1817.
 At about this time a prominent terrace of eight large properties called Beach Cottages was built on the seafront opposite where Pelham Crescent was later built.
 It was demolished by borough engineer Sidney Little in his reconstruction of the seafront in the early 1930s.

 1816 April-July – A a huge cloud of sulphurous gasses spread westward around the world following a three-month series of eruptions at the Mount Tambora volcano in Indonesia.
 This caused extreme weather conditions over the next three years, including in the UK, and the resulting suffering and shortages of food provoked civil unrest amongst poorer people.